permguard/permguard/site/content/docs/0.1/command-line/workspace/pull.md

 The output from your current version of Permguard may differ from the example provided on this page.
 {{< /callout >}}

-## Pull a repository
+## Pull a ledger

-The `permguard pull` command allows you to fetch the latest changes from the remote repository and construct the remote state.
+The `permguard pull` command allows you to fetch the latest changes from the remote ledger and construct the remote state.

 ```bash
 permguard pull